awalterschulze/blog/content/post/monads-for-goprogrammers.md

 func join(css [][]string) []string
 ```

-And then we can use them in our example:
+Now we can use them in an example:

 ```go
 func upto(n int) []int64 {